On the uniqueness of solutions to quadratic BSDEs with convex generators and unbounded terminal conditions: the critical case: Introduction

 In this article, we consider the following quadratic BSDE

 where the generator $g$ is a continuous real function that is convex and has a quadratic growth with respect to the variable $z$.
-Moreover $\xi$ is an unbounded random variable (see e.g. \cite{Kobylanski-00} for the case of quadratic BSDEs with bounded terminal conditions).
+Moreover $\xi$ is an unbounded random variable.
 Let us recall that, in the previous equation, we are looking for a pair of processes $(Y,Z)$ which is required to be adapted with respect to the filtration generated by the $\mathbb{R}^d$-valued Brownian motion $W$.

 In order to state the main result of this paper, let us suppose that there exists a constant $\gamma>0$ such that

 By a localization procedure similar to that in \cite{Briand-Hu-06}, we prove easily that the BSDE (\ref{EDSR}) has at least a solution $(Y,Z)$ such that $e^{-\gamma Y}$ and $Y$ belong to the class (D).